Eraal/PiyuGuide/docs/EMAIL_VERIFICATION_SETUP.md

 pip install -r requirements.txt
 ```

-`Flask-Mail` is new and required for SMTP.
+`Flask-Mail` is required for SMTP.
+If outbound SMTP is filtered by your VPS provider, also set `BREVO_API_KEY` to enable the HTTP API fallback.

 ## 4) Database migration